datablend/gephi-blueprints-plugin/README.md

+# Gephi Blueprints Plugin

+More information on how to install, configure and use the Gephi Blueprints plugin can be found on the [wiki](https://github.com/datablend/gephi-blueprints-plugin/wiki)-section of this repository.
+The section below specifies how to setup the required development environment for the Gephi Blueprints Plugin.

+## Introduction

 This repository is an out of the box development environment for [Gephi](http://gephi.org) plugins.
 It contains the latest stable version of Gephi modules so you can run a development version of Gephi in seconds.
 Checkout the [Bootcamp](https://github.com/gephi/gephi-plugins-bootcamp) for examples of the different type of plugins you can create.

 Branches contains Gephi Plugins supported by the core team: